OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteTableToExcel/WriteTableToExcel.md

 ## Overview ##

 The `WriteTableToExcel` command writes a table to a worksheet in a Microsoft Excel workbook file.
+The Excel workbook file should already exist or create with the [`NewExcelWorkbook`](../NewExcelWorkbook/NewExcelWorkbook.md) command.
 A contiguous block of cells (rectangle) must be specified in one of the following ways to receive the table:

 *   Specify the upper-left cell in a range of cells using Excel address notation (e.g., `A1`).